 Transfer credits applied to the degree must represent courses acceptable in the curricula of the College.
 Such credit is normally permitted for courses only when they were taken at the level they are offered at LSUS.
-The Associate Dean of the School of Business determines the acceptability of transfer credits.

 Requirements for the Baccalaureate Degree: